zettlrobert/zeronvim/README.md

 ## Development Procedure

-For development purposed this directory is located in a `development` location and will be invoked via `zrvim`.
+For development purposed we will setup a docker container and mount this configuration in `$HOME/.config/nvim` the correct location.
-For now I will accomplish this by setting up an alias for `nvim -u /path/to/configuration`
+This directory is located in a `development` location and will be invoked via `zrvim`.

 ## Documentation